Burundi–China relations

-Burundi–China relations refer to the diplomatic, economic, and cultural ties between the Republic of Burundi and the People's Republic of China.
-The two countries have maintained strong bilateral relations since establishing formal diplomatic ties in 1963.
-Over the years, this relationship has evolved, with China playing a pivotal role in Burundi's socio-economic development and diplomatic affairs.
+Burundi–China relations refer to the diplomatic, economic, and cultural ties between the Republic of Burundi and the People's Republic of China (PRC).
+The two countries established formal diplomatic ties in 1963 and, barring a six-year suspension of ties between 1965 and 1971, have maintained a wide of range of bilateral relations since.
+Over the years, this relationship has deepened, with China seeking to assert a growing role in the central African country's economic development and displace the European Union as its main financial, economic, and diplomatic partner.

-Historical Background
+Background

-Diplomatic relations between Burundi and China were established on December 21, 1963, under Chairman Mao Zedong and King Mwambutsa IV Bangiriceng, respectively.
-However, King Mwambutsa broke off diplomatic relations with China in 1965, due to shifting political alliances.
+Diplomatic relations between Burundi and China were established on December 21, 1963, under CCP Chairman Mao Zedong and King Mwambutsa IV Bangiriceng, respectively.
+King Mwambutsa broke off diplomatic relations with China in 1965, due to shifting political alliances.
 Relations were restored under Michel Micombero the first President of Burundi, on October 31, 1971, coinciding with Burundi's support for China's recognition in the United Nations through Resolution 2758.

 During the Cold War, China expanded its engagement with African nations, including Burundi, as part of its broader strategy to gain diplomatic allies and counter Western and Soviet influence in Africa.
 This period saw increased economic aid and technical assistance from China to Burundi In return, Burundi aligned with China on international issues.
 Preceding Resolution 2578, Chinese supported the Bujumbura Textile complex (COTEBU), built following a 1972 agreement granting Burundi an interest-free credit to acquire equipment and goods.
 It marking one of many major industrial projects between the two nations.

+In the 21st century, China had viewed Burundi through the lens of its campaign to expand geopolitical influence in Africa through key infrastructure and trade projects such as the Belt and Road Initiative and the Forum on China-Africa Cooperation (FOCAC), at the expense of Europe and the United States, and secure access to natural resources that Beijing deems as vital to its economy.
+Burundi for its part views China as a leading superpower partner for economic investment and development to help the country implement its long-term growth plan to reach emerging economy status by 2040 and developed country status by 2060.